sweagleExpert/integrations/kubernetes/readme.md

 PRE-REQUISITES

-You should use the scripts provided here with the scripts provided under the linux or windows directory.
+You should use the scripts provided here with the scripts provided under the linux or windows directory. kubectl api should be configured and worked from the server where this script is launched.

 INSTALLATION

 1. Put all linux or windows SWEAGLE shell scripts into one folder of the administration server of the kubernetes cluster (where kubectl client is installed)
-2. Open the "sweagle.env" script and put your sweagle API token as value for parameter aToken
+2. Open the "sweagle.env" script and put your SWEAGLE API token as value for parameter aToken

 That's all !